getkyo/kyo/README.md

 }
 ```

-In this example, the order in which effects are handled significantly influences the outcome, particularly when the effects have the ability to short-circuit the computation:
+In this example, the sequence in which effects are handled has a significant impact on the outcome.
+This is especially true for effects that can short-circuit the computation.

 ```scala
 val ex = new Exception